John Oliver Mocks Rudy Giuliani, Says Trump Is Going To 'Wind Up Behind Bars' on 'Last Week Tonight'

-During Sunday’s latest episode of Last Week Tonight, host John Oliver expressed his disbelief towards the recent comments President Trump’s attorney Rudy Giuliani made on NBC’s Meet the Press over the weekend.
+During Sunday’s latest episode of Last Week Tonight, host John Oliver expressed his disbelief toward the recent comments President Trump’s attorney Rudy Giuliani made on NBC’s Meet the Press over the weekend.
 According to The Daily Beast, Oliver mocked Giuliani’s wordplay and claimed that President Trump is going to “wind up behind bars.”

 Referring to Giuliani as a “one-man legal improv troupe,” Oliver claimed the former New York City Mayor’s appearance on the show was just another way to come up “with a rationale for his boss’s refusal” to sit down for an interview with special counsel Robert Mueller.

-While conversing with Chuck Todd on Meet the Press Sunday morning about not wanting the President to testify before Mueller because he is nervous that Trump might perjure himself, Giuliani boldly declared, “Truth isn’t truth.”
+While conversing with Chuck Todd on Meet the Press Sunday morning about not wanting the president to testify before Mueller because he is nervous that Trump might perjure himself, Giuliani boldly declared, “Truth isn’t truth.”

-Giuliani’s comments came just after Todd claimed that the President’s attorney shouldn’t have to worry about Trump accidentally perjuring himself if he’s telling Mueller the truth because “truth is truth.”
+Giuliani’s comments came just after Todd claimed that the president’s attorney shouldn’t have to worry about Trump accidentally perjuring himself if he’s telling Mueller the truth because “truth is truth.”

 “Truth isn’t truth?”
 Todd asked.
 “Mr. Mayor, do you realize, what…I think this is going to become a bad meme.”